 COMMITTEE REPRESENTATION — See Committee

 GRADING — The comprehensive examination is graded with either a passing or failing grade determined by a majority vote of the student’s approved graduate committee.

 REPORTING THE RESULTS — The committee and department head are responsible for submitting written notice of the results of the comprehensive examination to the student and to The Graduate School no later than five (5) business days after the examination is held or after each section is administered.
 The Report on Comprehensive Exam/Thesis Defense is to be submitted to The Graduate School by the department, not the student.

-ACCEPTABLE AGE — The maximum time allowed between the comprehensive examination for Plan A students and degree completion is five (5) years.
+ACCEPTABLE AGE — The maximum time allowed between the comprehensive examination for research (thesis) master's students and degree completion is five (5) years.

 FAILED EXAMINATION — The student is allowed two (2) total attempts to pass the comprehensive examination.
 At least two (2) months must elapse before the second attempt at the examination.
 Failure to pass the second (2nd) attempt results in termination of graduate study and dismissal from the academic program.
 Students who are dismissed from the program due to a second (2nd) failed attempt are ineligible to reapply to the same degree program.

-In Plan A, the thesis defense examination is required.
+In research (thesis) master's, the thesis defense examination is required.
 The student’s approved graduate committee carries out this examination.
 The student should have prepared and distributed a draft of the thesis to the committee at least fourteen (14) business days prior to date of defense.